 Laptops offer portability but are more expensive than desktop computers.
 If you plan on using your computer on campus, in class or with a study group frequently, a laptop will be more appropriate.

 Should I go with Apple or Windows?

-Either an Apple Macintosh computer or a Microsoft Windows computer will work well for nearly every application that you will need as a student at the College of Pharmacy.
+Either an Apple computer or a Microsoft Windows computer will work well for nearly every application that you will need as a student at the College of Pharmacy.
 It’s really a matter of personal preference as to which to use.
-Apple Macintosh computers frequently have more software limitations when compared to Windows Computers, but both have Microsoft Office available.
+Apple computers frequently have more software limitations when compared to Windows Computers, but both have Microsoft Office available.
 Research software is almost exclusively the realm of Microsoft Windows computers and Apple computers will fall short in their ability to run those sorts of applications.

 What are your suggestions for hardware for a new computer purchase?